Welcome to our class web page where you can find out about our amazing learning journey. You will find

 We have our own 3LJ email!
 If you would like to contact us, please do so with the secure form below- we will be checking it regularly.
 We welcome your comments and suggestions.

-3LJ have outdoor PE on a Monday and indoor PE on a Friday.
+3LJ have outdoor PE on Thursdays and indoor PE on Tuesdays.

 3LJ's entrance and exit point is the main gate next to the car park.